icopy-site/awesome/docs/awesome/awesome-PICO-8.md

 ## Hacks - undocumented PICO-8 features

-- [Mouse](https://www.lexaloffle.com/bbs/?tid=3549) - How to retrieve mouse coordinates (https://github.com/felipebueno/awesome-PICO-8/blob/master/with demo).
+- [Mouse](https://www.lexaloffle.com/bbs/?tid=3549) - How to retrieve mouse coordinates (with demo).
 - [p8keyboard.js](https://github.com/dppc/p8keyboard.js) - Javascript "keyboard adapter" for the Pico-8.
 Send ASCII characters to a Pico-8 program running in a browser.
-- [SFX Modifications](https://www.lexaloffle.com/bbs/?tid=3561) - Four effects that can only be applied by modifying memory (https://github.com/felipebueno/awesome-PICO-8/blob/master/with demo).
+- [SFX Modifications](https://www.lexaloffle.com/bbs/?tid=3561) - Four effects that can only be applied by modifying memory (with demo).
 - [Tracker State/Audio Memory Locations](https://www.lexaloffle.com/bbs/?pid=10719#p10719) - How to access and modify audio data as it is playing.

 ## Hardware